Need Help? Give us a call.

 If you were hired by someone else to do the job you’re doing now, what would your salary be?

-Research hourly or yearly market value through your industry’s trade association, the SBA’s Income Statistics page, or a salary listing site like Glassdoor.com, Salary.com, or Payscale.com.
+Research hourly or yearly market value through your industry’s trade association, the SBA’s Income Statistics page, or a salary listing on sites including Glassdoor, Salary, or Payscale.

 That combined number is sometimes called your “true wage.”